Sarvadhi-Solutions/fastapi-sql-profiler/README.md

 ## Features

-    * Profiles and logs database queries made within the web application.
+    * Logs database queries made within the web application.
     * Captures query execution times, query texts, and stack traces.
     * Stores query information in a database table along with request details.
     * Provides insights into query performance for debugging and optimization.